-- The government has recommend that users should wear a helmet but it is not mandatory.
+- The government has recommended that users should wear a helmet but it is not mandatory.

 The rules for private e-scooters, i.e. ones bought by an individual are different.

-It is illegal to use private e-scooters on a public road without complying with a number of legal requirements.
+It is illegal to use private e-scooters on a public road without complying with several legal requirements.
 These include:

 - Insurance – users must have their own vehicle insurance.

 - Users must conform with technical standards and standards of use in line with the safety requirements of the Supply of Machinery (Safety) Regulations 2008, which have been amended by the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019.